 The easiest method is to push quilt-type insulation into the spaces between the joists from below.
-This is supported with plastic garden netting tacked into place.
-To provide additional insulation, tongue-and-groove wood-fibre board can be fixed to the undersides of the joists.
+This is supported with netting tacked into place.
+To provide additional insulation, tongue-and-groove wood-fiber board can be fixed to the undersides of the joists.

 Insulating from above is more complex and will mean lifting floorboards.
 This has to be done carefully and, even then, is likely to result in damage, so isn’t an option if the floor is valuable aesthetically or historically.

-Unless major renovation work is being undertaken, it’s best to lift only a small number of boards at any one time, otherwise you’re likely to destabilise the joists and sleeper walls below.
+Unless major renovation work is being undertaken, it’s best to lift only a small number of boards at any one time, otherwise you’re likely to destabilize the joists and sleeper walls below.

-By laying garden netting over the joists so it forms troughs, quilt insulation can be laid to fill the spaces between the joists.
+By laying netting over the joists so it forms troughs, quilt insulation can be laid to fill the spaces between the joists.
 Another option is to use a breathable membrane and then to fill the troughs with cellulose (recycled newspaper) insulation.

-Alternatively, foil-faced foam or woodfibre insulation boards can be fitted between the joists, supported on timber battens.
+Alternatively, foil-faced foam or wood fiber insulation boards can be fitted between the joists, supported on timber battens.
 This can sometimes be achieved by lifting occasional floorboards and sliding the insulation into place.

-It is worth remembering that insulation on its own does not necessarily stop draughts so you will need to ensure all gaps are filled, otherwise you’ll still feel the chill and energy will be wasted because heat is being lost.
+It is worth remembering that insulation on its own does not necessarily stop drafts so you will need to ensure all gaps are filled (see our guide on how to fix draughty floorboards), otherwise you’ll still feel the chill and energy will be wasted because heat is being lost.

 How to insulate a solid floor

-By their very nature, traditional solid floors may be slightly damp as the tiles, bricks or flags that form their surface are in direct contact with the ground below.
-For this reason the floor must be able to ‘breathe’, otherwise moisture will be trapped, potentially resulting in damp problems within your home.
+Yours might be an older house with traditional solid floors and, if this is the case, they may be slightly damp as the tiles, bricks or flags that form their surface are in direct contact with the ground below.
+For this reason the floor must be able to ‘breathe’ otherwise moisture will be trapped, potentially resulting in damp problems within your home.

 It is no surprise that excessive dampness will make a floor colder.
 Where damp is evident, ensure external ground levels are lower than the floor, and drains and gullies are not blocked; also check that water pipes are not leaking.